tiwillia/specware/assets/commands/specify.md

 - Use `specware feature update-state <short-name> "Requirements Interactive Review"`
 - For each section of the `requirements.md` document, perform the following interactive review steps:
   1. Generate a 1-3 sentence summary of the section
-  2. Display the section without modifications to the user and then the generated summary.
+  2. Display the section in two parts:
+    a) Show the exact section content from the file (verbatim, no modifications or paraphrasing)
+    b) Then show the generated summary as a separate block below the original content
   3. Ask the user for any changes or amendments.
   4. If the user provides changes or amendments, make the changes and make any additional changes needed to other sections of the document.
   5. Once the user is satisfied, proceed to the next section.